CONDITIONS

 Frequently Asked Questions (FAQs)

-Is it normal to have occasional erection problems;
+Is it normal to occasionally have erection problems?

 Yes.
-Factors such as stress, fatigue, alcohol consumption or the pressure of everyday life can temporarily affect erection.
-However, when the difficulty persists or recurs frequently, medical investigation is needed.
+Factors such as stress, fatigue, alcohol consumption, or everyday pressures may temporarily affect erectile function.
+However, if the difficulty persists or occurs frequently, medical evaluation is recommended.

-Which doctor should I go to for erectile dysfunction;
+Which doctor should I consult for erectile dysfunction?

-The first choice is to turn to an experienced urologist-andrologist, as he has the specialization in male sexual health.
-In cases where the cause appears to be vascular (e.g. presence of arterial stenoses), collaboration with a vascular surgeon is indicated, so that the vessels and circulation can be evaluated.
+The first specialist to consult is usually an experienced urologist–andrologist, who specializes in male sexual health.
+If the cause appears to be vascular, collaboration with a vascular surgeon may be necessary to evaluate blood vessels and circulation.

-What tests are needed for the diagnosis of erectile dysfunction;
+What tests are needed to diagnose erectile dysfunction?

 Yes.
-Although the probability increases with age, erectile dysfunction is not "only for older men".
-Studies show that it also appears in younger ages, usually in combination with factors such as stress, smoking, diabetes, obesity or vascular problems.
+Although the likelihood increases with age, erectile dysfunction is not limited to older men.
+Studies show that it can occur in younger individuals, often associated with factors such as stress, smoking, diabetes, obesity, or vascular problems.

-Prevention is based on vascular health: smoking cessation, regular exercise, proper nutrition, regulation of blood sugar, blood pressure and cholesterol.
-Timely diagnosis plays a decisive role in successful treatment.
+Prevention is closely related to vascular health, including quitting smoking, regular physical activity, a healthy diet, and control of blood sugar, blood pressure, and cholesterol.
+Early diagnosis plays a critical role in successful treatment.

 Second Opinion